What defines relevance, and why do I think every airline should pay attention to the following KPIs?

 What could be more fascinating than showing the number of transported passengers at this moment or summarized for the whole day?
 Again, simple to calculate KPI, but one which perfectly illustrates the results of the hard work each department at the airline is doing.

 It is a very emotional KPI.
 I’ve worked with airlines, which ritualized this KPI: Every day at 6 am and 6 pm the operational staff takes a look at this KPI and cheers themselves for transporting x-thousand passengers.

 The KPI not necessarily is linked to customer satisfaction or quality but shows the great work everybody is striving.
 Therefore, and from my perspective, this KPI has to be definitely on this list.

 Customer punctuality — Top Airline KPI No. 1

 Yes, my favorite one has to be on that list.

-Customer punctuality is calculated as the percentage of passengers arrived at their destination on-time in relation to all booked passengers.
+Customer punctuality is calculated as the percentage of passengers arriving at their destination on time in relation to all booked passengers.

 From a calculation point of view, customer punctuality can be slightly tricky, mainly due to data availability and required conceptual work.

 Nonetheless, I firmly believe that this KPI is the most relevant since it purely focuses on your customers and customer satisfaction.
 And as already mentioned in one of my last posts, I’d always choose customer punctuality over pure OTP.